ansys/pymechanical-env/README.rst

       mechanical-env python

-  Once you are in the Python shell, you can run an embedded instance of `PyMechanical`_.
+  Once you are in the Python shell, you can run an embedded instance of `pymechanical`.

   ..code:: python